chid-mulesoft/mule-deploy-project/README.md

     4. Alert
 ```

+# Usage

-Different Maven profile can be use for the respective deployment target.
+Different Maven profile can be used for the respective deployment target.
 For instance, to deploy a MDA to ARM, the maven command will
 be  "mvn deploy -P arm -Dargs=...".

-The following section will detail the arguments which can be used in each profile.
+The following section will detail the arguments to be used in each profile.

 ## Runtime Manager related deployment